Clifford Geertz: Teaching

-He taught or held fellowships at a number of schools before joining the faculty of the anthropology department at the University of Chicago in 1960.
-In this period Geertz expanded his focus on Indonesia to include both Java and Bali and produced three books, including Religion of Java (1960), Agricultural Involution (1963), and Peddlers and Princes (also 1963).
+Geertz taught or held fellowships at a number of schools before joining the faculty of the anthropology department at the University of Chicago in 1960.
+In this period he expanded his focus on Indonesia to include both Java and Bali and produced three books, including Religion of Java (1960), Agricultural Involution (1963), and Peddlers and Princes (also 1963).
 In the mid-1960s, he shifted course and began a new research project in Morocco that resulted in several publications, including Islam Observed (1968), which compared Indonesia and Morocco.

-In 1970, Geertz left Chicago to become professor of social science at the Institute for Advanced Study in Princeton, New Jersey from 1970 to 2000, then as emeritus professor.
-In 1973, he published The Interpretation of Cultures, which collected essays Geertz had published throughout the 1960s.
+In 1970, Geertz left Chicago to become professor of social science at the Institute for Advanced Study in Princeton, New Jersey, from 1970 to 2000, an subsequently as emeritus professor.
+In 1973 he published The Interpretation of Cultures, which collected essays he had published throughout the 1960s.
 That became Geertz's best-known book and established him not just as an Indonesianist but also as an anthropological theorist.
 In 1974, he edited the anthology Myth, Symbol, Culture that contained papers by many important anthropologists on symbolic anthropology.
 Geertz produced ethnographic pieces in this period, such as Kinship in Bali (1975), Meaning and Order in Moroccan Society (1978; written collaboratively with Hildred Geertz and Lawrence Rosen) and Negara (1981).

 Later life

 From the 1980s to his death, Geertz wrote more theoretical and essayistic pieces, including book reviews for the New York Review of Books.
 As a result, most of his books of the period are collections of essays—books including Local Knowledge (1983), Available Light (2000), and Life Among The Anthros (2010), which was published posthumously.
 He also produced a series of short essays on the stylistics of ethnography in Works and Lives (1988), while other works include the autobiographical After The Fact (1995).

 Geertz conducted extensive ethnographic research in Southeast Asia and North Africa.
 This fieldwork was the basis of Geertz's famous analysis of the Balinese cockfight among others.
 While holding a position in Chicago in the 1960s, he directed a multidisciplinary project titled Committee for the Comparative Studies of New Nations.
 As part of the project, Geertz conducted fieldwork in Morocco on "bazaars, mosques, olive growing and oral poetry," collecting ethnographic data that would be used for his famous essay on thick description.

-Geertz contributed to social and cultural theory and is still influential in turning anthropology toward a concern with the frames of meaning within which various peoples live their lives.
+Geertz contributed to social and cultural theory and remains influential in turning anthropology toward a concern with the frames of meaning within which various peoples live their lives.
 He reflected on the basic core notions of anthropology, such as culture and ethnography.

 He died of complications following heart surgery on October 30, 2006.
 At the time of his death, Geertz was working on the general question of ethnic diversity and its implications in the modern world.
+He was remembered by the New York Times as "the eminent cultural anthropologist whose work focused on interpreting the symbols he believed give meaning and order to people’s lives."